 Relocated Spouse Licensure - Easing the Path to Work

-Professions authorized by Title 12 of the Colorado Revised Statutes are eligible for this one-year license exemption, except the following: Professional Engineers and Interns, Professional Land Surveyors and Interns, Architects, Optometrists, licensed real estate professionals, Physicians, Physician Assistants, and Anesthesia Assistants.
+Professions regulated by DPO are eligible for this one-year license exemption, except the following: Professional Engineers and Interns, Professional Land Surveyors and Interns, Architects, Optometrists, Physicians, Physician Assistants, and Anesthesia Assistants.

 Before the end of your first year of residency in Colorado, you must obtain a Colorado license by completing the appropriate application, which will include questions regarding your use of this one-year license exemption.

 In addition, military spouses may be able to take insurance producer credential examinations at an approved military facility in the U.S. or overseas.
 These approved testing locations allow convenient access for military spouses to meet their necessary licensing requirements to start their career as an insurance producer.